theck5263/Graft-Alpha-Watchdog/README.md

 Then run python3 snwatchdog.py inside the folder, once both above .sh scripts are loaded.

-Currently the snwatchdog script looks for only 1 sn "your own" in the sn list and resets both graft instances if this occurs
+Currently the snwatchdog script now looks for less than 5 SN's in the sn list and resets both graft instances if this occurs.